dspeterson/dory/doc/dev_info.md

 substantial subset of all targets) with a single command, you can execute the [build_all](../build_all) script in the root of the Git repository.
 For instance, `build_all run_tests` will build and run all unit tests.
 Type `build_all --help` for a full description of the command line options.
-As with the `build` command, if you are building on CentOS 6, you must use the `--import_path` command line option with `build_all` (for instance, `build_all --import_path`).
 Eventually it would be nice to eliminate the `build_all` script and integrate its functionality directly into the SCons configuration.

 ### Debug Builds